arnav-chauhan-kgpian/ISL_classification/README.md

 Bearing fruit to these efforts, I have achieved a ~99% accuracy on validation dataset. <br>

-For this project, I have used the Indian Sign Language (ISLRTC referred) dataset available on Kaggle.<br>
+For this project, I have used the Indian Sign Language (ISLRTC referred) dataset available on Kaggle.
+The user will have to generate his/her own kaggle api token to load the dataset.<br>

 Thank you!